isomerpages/govtech-stp/_singaporean-familial-ties-lane/01b-FTL-FAQ.md

 ### Health Control Measures FAQ

-You may click on the following links for more information on the [Travel Health Control Measures](/health).
+You may click on the following links for more information on [Travel Health Control Measures](/health).

 <table>
 <thead>